abinit/abinit/doc/tutorial/gwr1.md

     of things worth keeping in mind when choosing the number of MPI processes for this step.
     Ideally the total number of cores should be a multiple of [[nkpt]] * [[nsppol]] to avoid load imbalance.

-    In order to compute **all** the eigenvectors of the KS Hamiltonian, one can use:
+    In order to compute **all** the eigenvectors of the KS Hamiltonian, one can use gwr_task "HDIAGO_FULL".

-    gwr_task "HDIAGO_FULL"

-    In this case the value of [[nband]] is automatically set to the total number of plawewaves for that particular $\kk-point$.
+    In this case the value of [[nband]] is automatically set to the total number of plawewaves for that particular $\kk$-point.
     No stopping criterion such as [[tolwfr]] or the number of iterations [[nstep]] are required when Scalapack is used.

 ### Our first GWR calculation

-For our first GWR run, we use a minimalistic input file so that we can discuss the most important input variables.
+For our first GWR run, we use a minimalistic input file that performs a GWR calculation using the DEN and the WFK file produced previously.
 First of all, you may want to start immediately the computation by issuing:

 ```sh